 Delivered through a percussive massage gun, it packs a powerful punch, reaching deeper into tired muscles to relieve tension and bring blood flow to the area.

-That’s because they’re recognised for the way they enhance athletic performance and aid recovery from injury, to mention just a few of the benefits.
+That’s because they’re recognised for the way they enhance athletic performance and aid recovery from injury, to mention just a few of the percussion massage benefits.

-Watch below as physical therapist, Dr Jo, demonstrates how a percussion massage gun can be used to relieve back pain:
+Watch below as physical therapist, Dr Jo, demonstrates how a percussive tool can be used to relieve back pain:

 Reflexology, also known as ‘zone therapy’, is about applying different levels of pressure to your hands, feet and ears.